AxelBerres/mlunit/README.md

 However, sometimes you may need to also know which test cases succeeded, or in which order the test cases executed, or to what test case some interposing debug output belongs.
 In these cases, set verbose to true.

+catch_output -- By default, output to the MATLAB console that occurs during the test, interleaves with output from mlUnit.
+This will be very distracting if your tests, or the tested functions, output a lot of information.
+By setting catch_output, all console output emitted by tests, or set_up and tear_down fixtures, is caught.
+It can then only be seen in the jUnit report for that test suite.
+Since all considered jUnit displays ignore output on the testsuite level, mlUnit does not catch suite_set_up and suite_tear_down output.
+Please keep your suite_set_up and suite_tear_down function clean of any output.

+mark_testphase -- If you choose to catch test output in order to put it into the jUnit XML, mark_testphase will prepend each output line with the source from whence it came.

 For details of how to employ these parameters, see: